 As is becoming more and more standard, the digital thermostat control allows you to program in your desired temperature.
 This allows you to easily reach the 225°F-250°F temperature range that we often try to aim for.
-If you want to take things up a notch for grilling or searing, then you can take heat levels up to 500°F easily.
+If you want to take things up a notch for grilling or searing, then you can bring it up to 500°F easily.

-None of this comes at the cost of even cooking temperatures though thanks to its convection fan, which helps reduce cold spots and flare ups.
+None of this comes at the cost of even smoking temperatures though thanks to its convection fan, which helps reduce cold spots and flare ups.

 This program setting allows you to set and forget in the truest sense of the phrase.
-With the heat levels set you can leave the smoker to do its thing.
+With the temperature set you can leave the smoker to do its thing.